Kruvt/nanostores-persistent-solid/README.md

 ## Tests

-The test suite was rewritten to ensure that the modified Solid integration is still able to handle the usecase of default atoms and maps which Nano Stores Solid could originally handle, and also the newly-added usecase of persistent atoms and maps.
+The test suite was rewritten to ensure that the modified Solid integration is still able to handle the use-case of default atoms and maps which Nano Stores Solid could originally handle, and also the newly-added use-case of persistent atoms and maps.

 Do note that areas of the API from the original libraries which were not touched by the rewrites (specifically API concerning storage engines, encoders and test storage engines from Nano Stores Persistent) are not included in the tests.